top of page

 LIVE MUSIC

-The post-ride party on Saturday will include local bluegrass from the Monroe Troubadours!
+We'll have live music Friday evening and the post-ride party on Saturday will include local bluegrass from the Monroe Troubadours!

 Ride Start.jpg